 Applications for the 2023 WRAP Creative Writing Competition are now open.
 We're giving NTU students and staff another opportunity to become published writers and see themselves in print.
 Inspired by WRAP Featured Writer Emilie Pine's Notes to Self, we're asking you to write about a moment, event or experience in your life.
 Submit your entry via the online form before the deadline on Monday 17 April, 9 am.

 All About Love anthology

-WRAP's All About Love anthology was inspired by the novel In the End, It Was All About Love by Musa Okwonga, a WRAP featured writer, we asked students and staff at Nottingham Trent University to reflect and write about what they love, whether a place, person or pass-time.
+WRAP's All About Love anthology was inspired by the novel In the End, It Was All About Love by Musa Okwonga, a WRAP featured writer.
+We asked students and staff at Nottingham Trent University to reflect and write about what they love, whether a place, a person or a pastime.

 Anthology 2021: Easyrider

 Anthology 2021: Easyrider is the second anthology from WRAP.
 Written by NTU students and staff, it includes 16 original short stories.
 Each story was hand-picked by a panel of judges from more than 40 entries to WRAP's short story competition, which challenged writers to compose 250 words about a bus ride.

 The travel theme was inspired by WRAP's Term Two featured writer Ashley Hickson-Lovence and his debut novel The 392.
 In his foreword for the anthology, Ashley says: "This bus-themed brief was no easy feat but this anthology has talent in abundance.
 These perceptive pieces are full of flair and heart and leave you aching for more.
 My advice: savour every story."